cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology.rst

 **Co-Processor**

-A coprocessor is a computer processor used to supplement the functions of the primary processor (the CPU).
-Operations performed by the coprocessor may be floating point arithmetic, graphics, signal processing, string processing, encryption or I/O Interfacing with peripheral devices.
-By offloading processor-intensive tasks from the main processor, coprocessors can accelerate system performance.
-Coprocessors allow a line of computers to be customized, so that customers who do not need the extra performance don't need to pay for it.
+A co-processor is a computer processor used to supplement the functions of CPU.
+Operations performed by the co-processor may be floating point arithmetic, graphics, signal processing, string processing, encryption or I/O Interfacing with peripheral devices.
+By offloading processor-intensive tasks from CPU, co-processors can accelerate system performance.
+Co-processors allow a line of computers to be customized, so that customers who do not need the extra performance don't need to pay for it.

 **Rate limiting**